Wondering if you need an attorney?

 A criminal attorney specializes in defense of individuals and companies charged with criminal activity.
 They may be held by a defendant or by the prosecution.

 Criminal attorneys typically handle matters such as DUI/DWI, drug crimes, white-collar crimes, fraud, and other criminal acts.
+It may also help you to learn more about first amendment rights before you go to court.

 5. Business Attorney